libretime/libretime/docs/manual/exporting-the-schedule/index.md

  ![](static/Screenshot-85-now_playing_widget.png)

 The CSS properties *color:* and *text-transform:uppercase* have been used to style the *onAirNow* label.
-There is a full example CSS file *widgets/css/airtime-widgets.css* in the Airtime installation tarball, GitHub repository, or */usr/share/doc/airtime/examples/* directory on Debian/Ubuntu.
+There is a full example CSS file *widgets/css/airtime-widgets.css* in the Libretime installation tarball, GitHub repository, or */usr/share/doc/airtime/examples/* directory on Debian/Ubuntu.

 A variation on this widget displays the item being played out, rather than the show names: